RahulSona760/FUELFLEX/README.md

 # 💪 FuelFlex – Modern Gym & Fitness Website

-FuelFlex is a responsive and user-friendly gym and fitness website designed for health enthusiasts.
+ FlexFuel  is a responsive and user-friendly gym and fitness website designed for health enthusiasts.
 It offers gym information, trainer profiles, supplement details, and an integrated chatbot to guide users through workout-related queries.
 Built with clean code and scalable architecture, this project demonstrates real-world application potential.

 ---